 On the 29th of March, 2021, Xiaomi held a launch event and announced several new products.
-The majority of the products launched were high end smartphones, the most notable of which are the Mi 11 Pro and Mi 11 Ultra.
+The majority of these products launched were high-end smartphones, the most notable of which are the Mi 11 Pro and Mi 11 Ultra.

 Chinese giants Xiaomi, have always had a reputation for producing affordable but quality smartphones.
 The company’s CEO has always maintained that quality phones are not cheap but they can be affordable and the company has largely stuck to their principles.

 Due to this reputation for producing mostly affordable phones, a lot of people including their fans wondered if Xiaomi could make the jump from producing affordable midrange and budget phones to throwing punches with the big boys of the industry.

 With the release of the Mi 11 Pro and the Mi 11 Ultra, the answer is yes.
 Xiaomi can trade blows with the big boys and even beat them at the game.
 The company keeps posting impressive sales figures every year and has risen to third place in the World’s smartphone company rankings.

 Now just how good are the Mi 11 Pro and Mi 11 Ultra?
 Well let’s take a look, shall we?

 Both devices are made with an aluminum frame but that’s where it stops.
 Mi 11 Pro has a glass back and weighs 208g.
 Mi 11 Ultra has a ceramic back and is heavier at 234g.
 Both phones have an IP68 rating for full dust and water protection.
 For extra protection, both devices come with a protective case.